Ambulance firm to lose patient contract

 Thames Ambulance Service was ordered to make improvements to its service following an inspection by the Care Quality Commission (CQC).

-The NHS North Lincolnshire Clinical Commissioning Group (CCG) said it was intending "to commission a new service" to replace it.
+The NHS North Lincolnshire Clinical Commissioning Group (CCG) said it intended "to commission a new service".

+Thames Ambulance Service said it was "really disappointed" as it had made "significant improvements".

 More on this and other North Lincolnshire stories